womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 e) 	Financial Services[FK] - These are much needed funds from Peers donated by Financial Service Givers to fund Peer
 	dreams.
 This also includes escrow[ES] services where Fund Keepers are not available and not reliable.
 f) 	Other Service Providers [OSP]- These could be counselling[CoS], legal[LeS], spiritual[SpS], educational service[EdS] providers

+J: RISKS AND DISADVANTAGES:

+This type of funding is similar to gambling.
+A Participant is not donated to unless and until he/she has donated to the community or to a Peer and has been confirmed.
+The donation made is done freely, willingly and knowing that it might not have returns but has a speculative element of high returns.
+Donation is not only money, but services too.

+Why call it donation not gambling or something like lotto?
+In gambling, there is a very low probability of wining.
+In this P2P donor donated fund raising scheme, there is guaranteed returns to many participants.
+Lotto is pure gambling blessed by law.
+It has the highest risk ever and millions of lotto players have lost millions of money without getting anyone arrested.

+The principle of collecting money from many participants to fund a few has been criticised to a point that these schemes have evolved to socio-economic models of donor-donated rather that investments schemes with ROI.

+K: TAX EVASION:

+The Virtual Decentralized P2P does not evade tax.
+It is not a company with income.
+Participants in their own capacity need to solve tax issues as they do with FICA, Know Your Customer in their Peer to Peer financial transactions and in their own national laws.
+It is easy.
+If ones' donation is doubled or tripled and the person or company meets tax requirements then issue of Tax evasion false away.

+Since each Peer is fully empowered then it is the Peer who is responsible for all these.
+Do not equate Virtual Decentralized P2P to an entity must a movement to help others with needed funds quickly.

+However, Peers should be educated and helped to follow laws and taxes as all other entities of state including churches and NPOs.

+L: SHORT LEAVED SCHEMES:

+Pyramid Schemes and Scam website have been known to be short leaved and to close when there is high demand for payouts.
+Virtual Decentralized P2P Crowd Funding is not money focused but addresses a social key problem and then creates a community to grows for ever.
+For example, Women In Move tackles the problem of underrating women and empowering them socially and economically.

+If adopted by all governments and by all women and supported by all men Women In Move will leave forever rather than short term money.

+Embracing the spiritual and social virtues of giving - donating as well as the economic need to bless other people and see them succeed financial, WIM and its philosophy not only breed millionaires but millionaires out of socially and economically disadvantaged groups.

+M: HOW WILL THIS BE POSSIBLE:

+Virtual Decentralized P2P uses cycles and phases, round robin advance Fund Keeping and payouts to minimized bottle necks .
+Re-donating, prioritized services, eliminating greediness and creating loyalty Peers are but a few ways to circumvent quick crashes.

+Integrations with Crypto Coin, Peer directed donations and integration with all possible mainstream decentralized financial schemes.

+All existing stockvels can double their savings by also enlisting in this scheme to be donated to.
+This will also boost the Virtual Decentralized P2P Crowd Fund Venture.

+N: SCOPE OF DONATION:

+Financial donations are the base but not the only essential donations.
+Other donations badly needed are in form of
+services: Financial Advice, Counselling, Legal, Spiritual, Business Networking, Educational, Marketing, ICT, etc.